ndd21/PHYS281/docs/index.md

 # PHYS281: Scientific Programming and Modelling Project

-This website provides a series of tutorials introducing the Python programming language as part of the PHYS281 course.
-The tutorials are available in both text and video formats.
+This website provides a series of notes introducing the Python programming language as part of the PHYS281 course.
+These notes are available in both text and video formats.
 They can be accessed in any order, but it is recommended to cover them in the order presented in the table of contents sidebar.
 Concepts and terms will be covered in that order.

-To get the most out of the tutorials it is recommended that you try writing and running the examples that are presented yourself.
+To get the most out of the notes it is recommended that you try writing and running the examples that are presented.
+A series of exercises are provided to test yourself on the practicalities of creating some code for a specific problem.
+These exercises are **not** part of the course assessment.

-Feedback to improve these notes is very welcome, so if you have any questions or comments please contact:
+Feedback to improve these notes is very welcome, so if you have any questions or comments please
+contact:

 * Dr Matthew Pitkin, m.pitkin@lancaster.ac.uk ([Chat on MS Teams](https://teams.microsoft.com/l/chat/0/0?users=m.pitkin@lancaster.ac.uk))
 * Dr Elisabetta Boella, e.boella@lancaster.ac.uk ([Chat on MS Teams](https://teams.microsoft.com/l/chat/0/0?users=e.boella@lancaster.ac.uk))